Purpose and Mission

 - pleasure travel not scheduled in the group trip

 Texas A&M students may apply for an interest-free loan from the MSC Overseas Loan Fund.
 Interviews for these loans are scheduled on a monthly basis.
 Ask the MSC L.T.
 Jordan Institute staff for information about scholarship sources.

-- Applicants must be graduate students currently enrolled at Texas A&M University or the Texas A&M Health Science Center with a GPR of at least a 3.0.
+- Applicants must be graduate students currently enrolled at Texas A&M University or the Texas A&M Health Science Center with a GPR of at least 3.25, or highly qualified undergraduate students with at least a 3.0.
 Students graduating prior to program’s departure are ineligible to participate in any ISP or ILAP.

 - Preference is given to students with little or no international travel or living abroad experience but with a demonstrated interest in international affairs.

 - Valid and current passport is required of all students prior to departure.